 Once inside, you should reserve anywhere from 3-4 hours for visiting Dachau Concentration Camp (the guided tour itself–which I highly recommend–lasts 2.5 hours).

 Note: Visiting Dachau Concentration Camp is not recommend for children under the age of 14.

 THE MAIN ENTRANCE

 Also known as the Jourhouse, the building that serves as the camp’s main entrance and exit also served as the SS administrative offices.
 It’s here you’ll find the iron gate displaying the SS motto: ARBEIT MACHT FREI — work will make you free.
 From the Dachau official website:

 The SS had affixed the motto “Work will make you free” to the camp gate.
 The motto reflected the Nazi propaganda meant to trivialize the concentration camp for outsiders as a “labor and re-education camp.”
 The motto also characterized the cynical mentality of the SS, who implemented forced labor as a method of torture and as an extension of the terror of concentration life.

-YOU’RE TURN!
-WHAT’S THE MOST SURREAL / EMOTIONAL / DEPRESSING / INSPIRATIONAL PLACE YOU HAVE VISITED?
+WHAT’S THE MOST SURREAL PLACE YOU’VE VISITED?